agourlay/omnibus/README.md

 Omnibus persists events in order to be able to replay them later.

 By default those events are persisted to a local LevelDB instance.
 The location of the LevelDB files is a directory named `/data` in the current working directory but it is possible to store events using an external database.

+This configuration is fine for testing purpose, but for any serious business you should use an external database.

+So for Omnibus supports two databases through akka-persistence-plugin

-So far only [Cassandra](http://cassandra.apache.org/) is supported through the akka-persistence-plugin, see [here](https://github.com/krasserm/akka-persistence-cassandra#configuration) for complete configuration.
+- [Cassandra](http://cassandra.apache.org/) see [here](https://github.com/krasserm/akka-persistence-cassandra#configuration) for complete configuration.

+- [MongoDb](https://www.mongodb.org/) see [here](https://github.com/ddevore/akka-persistence-mongo) for complete configuration.

-The retention time is configurable as well for both persistence solutions.
+The retention time is configurable as well for all persistence solutions.

+If you need support for another database, please use this [issue] (https://github.com/agourlay/omnibus/issues/10)

 ## Build and contribute